25 Online Editing Jobs for Freelancers

 Availability: They’re not hiring.
 However, if you’re interested in becoming a writing coach, you can fill out this form to be added to their waitlist.

-19) American Journal Experts
+7) American Journal Experts

-American Journal Experts (a division of Research Square Company) offers editing, manuscript preparation services, and academic translation for researchers who want to publish their papers.
+American Journal Experts (a division of Research Square Company) offers editing, manuscript preparation, and academic translation services for researchers who want to publish their papers.

-Availability: They have openings for academic editors.
-Here are the most up-to-date job listings.
+Availability: They have openings for editors.

-20) CACTUS Communications
+8) CACTUS Communications

 CACTUS Communications wants to help society progress by making scientific knowledge accessible to people all around the globe.